nakim12/vela/README.md

 Romus is a closed-loop form coach for the squat, bench, and deadlift.
 Open the app on your laptop, point your camera at the rack, hit Start Set — MediaPipe runs a 33-point pose graph on every video frame in your browser, a deterministic rules engine flags form breakdowns the moment they happen, the skeleton flashes red on the offending joints, and a Claude-powered coach speaks a 3–8 word cue in your ear before your next rep.

 When the set ends, the same coach writes a markdown report grounded in your training history (long-term memory), the bundled corpus of strength research (NSCA, Starting Strength, Squat University, peer-reviewed papers), and the telemetry it just saw.
-It picks your next session's working weight, persists what it learned to your lifter profile, and the loop closes — every future set inherits the personalization.
+It picks your next session's working weight, persists what it learned to your lifter profile, and the loop closes.
+Every future set inherits the personalization.

 The vision side runs entirely in your browser.
 The agent runs through a Backboard-hosted assistant with persistent per-user memory.